medplum/medplum/packages/docs/docs/fhir-datastore/adoption-strategy.md

 :::info

 System migrations are challenging concepts.
-Please [contact us](/services) to learn how Medplum can help with your migration.
+Please contact us at hello@medplum.com to learn how Medplum can help with your migration.

 :::